juanemmanuelpd/betaStakingGovernance/README.md

 A staking app with two strategies to invert, fixed strategy and community strategy.
 ## Features 📃
 * Create your own token ERC-20.
+* Participate in a fixed strategy to invest only the agreed amount.
+* Participate in a community strategy to invest in the amount and period agreed upon by the community.
 * Deposit your tokens to staking and withdraws it when the period ends.
 * Claim rewards for staking.
 ## Technical details ⚙️